Groove Is in the Heart: Chart performance

-In the UK, the record was equally popular and was released as a double A-side with "What Is Love", and, with the UK single released with the subtitle "peanut butter mix" (because the single was heavily edited and completely omitted the contributions by Bootsy Collins and Q-Tip), it eventually reached number two during September 1990.
+In the UK, the record was equally popular and was released as a double A-side with "What Is Love" with the subtitle "Peanut Butter mix", in which the song was heavily edited and completely omitted the contributions by Bootsy Collins and Q-Tip.
+The single eventually reached number two during September 1990.
 Its placing second was due to a rule instituted in the UK Singles Chart in the 1980s, which settled any "ties" over chart positions due to equal sales: the single with sales that had increased most from the previous week would reside above the other, controversially giving "The Joker" by the Steve Miller Band the top place.
 Following complaints from Deee-Lite's record company, WEA, the rule, of which this song had been the only victim, was scrapped and joint positions were once again allowed.
-However, it turned out that the 2,595 panel sales that both records achieved for this week of September 15, 1990, had been rounded up, with chart compilers Gallup later releasing the data that showed that the Steve Miller Band hit was indeed a fraction ahead (selling about eight copies more than Deee-Lite).
+However, it turned out that the 2,595 panel sales that both records achieved for this week of September 15, 1990, had been rounded up, with chart compilers Gallup later releasing the data that showed that the Steve Miller Band hit was indeed a fraction ahead, Deee-Lite having been narrowly defeated by 44,118 to 44,110 copies.
 "The Joker" spent a second week at the number-one spot and thereafter convincingly outsold "Groove Is in the Heart".

-In Europe, the single entered the top 10 also in Finland (9), Greece (3), Ireland (8), Italy (7), the Netherlands (10) and Spain (8), as well as on the Eurochart Hot 100 Singles, where it peaked at number five in September 1990.
-Additionally, it was a top 20 hit in Belgium (19), Germany (17) and Switzerland (13), while it peaked within the top 30 in Austria (25).
+In mainland Europe, the single entered the top 10 in Finland, Greece, Ireland, Italy, the Netherlands, and Spain, as well as on the Eurochart Hot 100 Singles, on which it peaked at number five in September 1990.
+Additionally, it was a top-20 hit in Belgium, Germany, and Switzerland while entering the top 30 in Austria.
 "Groove Is in the Heart" earned a gold record in the US, after 500,000 singles were sold.
 In Australia and the UK, it earned a platinum record, when 70,000 and 600,000 units, respectively, were sold.